Check out on Goodreads | Buy on Amazon

 When Comet and Tobias are thrown together for an English project together, they discover that they actually don’t mind each other’s company, and start to hang out outside of academics… “just as friends.”

-Another read you may enjoy…
+Another read you might enjoy…

 What books have you read lately that surprised you?
 Have you been completely sucked into a book lately?
 Let me know in the comment below, I’d love to hear from you!